TU-LaserTag/TULaserTag-Server/README.md

 * Assassin - each person has a target they must shoot
 * Capture the flag - multiple teams with one flag to catch

 # State of each part of project and notes for possible future improvements
 ## Server
 * Add databases as needed - add file into models section and into db.js as required
-* Add in League Assignment Table to make Many to Many relationship between Team and League tables
 * Add columns in databases as needed
 * All handler functions in db.js thoroughly tested with laser guns
 * Add in appropriate handlers for league play
-* Add handlers as needed
+* Add other handlers as needed
 * Remove unnecessary handlers
+* Server information:
+    * Username: lasertagger
+    * Password: GetBlasted?

 ## Vue Application
 ### Home
 * More aesthetically pleasing
 * Add links as needed
+* Add implementation to see if a game is paused or not
 ### Scores
 * Add to More Stats icon
     * Battery Life of Arduino